 Studies show magnesium supplements can help reduce PMS symptoms — like stress, anxiety, bloating and breast tenderness.

-So it’s important to eat foods that are rich in magnesium like nuts, seeds, spinach, and wholemeal bread.
+So it’s important to eat foods rich in magnesium, like nuts, seeds, spinach, and wholemeal bread.

 You can also take magnesium supplements, but it’s important to speak to your GP first to ensure you take the correct dosage.